renderlet/wander/README.md

-# wander
+# wander - the Wasm Renderer

 ![logo light](/docs/wander-light.svg#gh-light-mode-only)
 ![logo dark](/docs/wander-dark.svg#gh-dark-mode-only)

-wander - the Wasm Renderer

 `wander` is a GPU-based rendering framework designed to be fully embeddable in any application.

-Use `wander` to run `renderlets` in your existing software - self contained, portable modules of graphics data and code compiled to WebAssembly.
+Use `wander` to run `renderlets` in any software - self contained, portable modules of graphics data and code compiled to WebAssembly.

 ## What can this do?

-Renderlet is like Unity for Apps.
-Developers can build modern, interactive visualizations that run on any platform.
+With renderlet, developers can build modern, interactive visualizations that run on any platform.

-Many modern apps need a high-performance rendering engine that works in a browser or in a native app, where a JavaScript library won't scale, but a game engine is too heavy.
+Many visual apps need a high-performance rendering engine that works in a browser or in a native app, where a JavaScript library won't scale, but a game engine is not the right application model.

-### Example use-cases

-Use `wander` to build things like:
-* Modern CAD Apps: Use code to allow objects to describe how to render themselves
-* Procedural Modeling and DataViz: Execute runtime code to view your data in new ways
-* Product Visualization: Interact with dynamic objects in 3D on any device
-* Composable User Interfaces: Render any UI module on top of an existing canvas or in any scene
-* Interactive Animations: Like Adobe Flash, but with an actual programming language and GPUs
-* Low/No-Code Graphics: Make a graphics pipelines out of existing building blocks

-### Why use a renderlet?
+`wander` is designed to be a rendering engine for any high-performance application.
+It primarily is designed as the runtime to run `renderlet` bundles, but also can be used more generically as a WebAssembly-based rendering engine that uses the GPU.

+### What are renderlets?

 The `wander` SDK brings all of the benefits of `renderlets` into your own application:
 * High performance 2D and 3D graphics